MarcoSantos2/historical-event-analysis/README.md

 Here is a list of some of the challanges I faced:
 - Capturing the exact dates of the historical events from the Wikipedia's API was challanging, considering the unstructured natured of the returned data.
 I decided to use a regular expression to extract the first four-digit year from the text.
 This is clearly not perfect since it is possible that the first 4-digit number might be the wrong date of not a date at all.
 - I have decided to go with manual entry for the discovery year.
 Wikipedia's data seem to be too unstructure to allow for code to find it.
+Another issue seems to be that technological discoveries have multiple discovery dates.
+Because of iteration and MVP looking very different than the technology that also generated change in the world, it is hard to pinpoint a specific date.
+- Path Dependency - files must be in exact folders.
+Folders must be in exact folders.
+Location location location should be the software development mantra as well.